George Colbert: Career

-By the early 1800s, George Colbert, also known as Tootemastubbe in Chickasaw, established Colbert's ferry near Cherokee, Alabama.
+By the early 1800s, Colbert established Colbert's Ferry near Cherokee, Alabama.
 It was a significant crossing of the Tennessee River along the Natchez Trace, an important trade route.
+On June 23, during the Creek War, he was paid "for two beeves, $32; two bushels salt, $6; ferriage for 600 men and horses, $150."
+He was the commander of 350 Chickasaws who fought for Andrew Jackson at the Battle of Horseshoe Bend against the Red Stick Creeks.

-Colbert acquired land and became an influential cotton planter; he also raised livestock and was a trader.
+He acquired land and became an influential cotton planter; he also raised livestock and was a trader.
 Due to his clan, he was eligible for the position of Chief.
-The Chickasaw communally owned an estimated 150 enslaved Africans as labor on their lands, as was custom with many intercultural tribes in the region.
-A few slaves escaped during the confusion of the eventual Trail of Tears.
+The Chickasaw communally owned an estimated 150 slaves as labor on their lands, as was custom with many intercultural tribes in the region.
+In April 1823 Colbert placed a runaway slave ad seeking the recovery of Trouble, Philip, and July.
+Trouble was 55 years old and an African by birth; Philip was "an excellent hunter," and both he and July were "raised by" Colbert, meaning they grew up in his household.
+Philip and July were bilingual Chickasaw and English speakers.

+A few slaves escaped during the confusion of the eventual removal.

-Colbert and his brothers, Levi (older) and the younger James, were among the primary negotiators between his people and the United States government in the early 19th century.
-The Chickasaw ended up ceding much of their land to the United States after Levi "Itawambamingo" Colbert had died en route to Washington D.C during negotiations in 1834.
+Colbert and his brothers, Levi and James, were among the primary negotiators between his people and the United States government in the early 19th century.
+The Chickasaw ended up ceding much of their land to the United States after Levi died en route to Washington D.C during negotiations in 1834.
 Having grown up with both Chickasaw and "white" language and culture, the Colbert brothers were strongly relied upon to act on the tribe's behalf.
 After Levi died, their negotiations abruptly ceased.
-In 1834, most of the Chickasaw joined members of other Southeast tribes in forced removal to Indian Territory (now Oklahoma) west of the Mississippi River.
+In 1834, most of the Chickasaw joined members of other Southeast tribes in forced removal to Indian Territory west of the Mississippi River.
 This removal became known among the Indians as the Trail of Tears.
-Itawamba County in Mississippi is named after Levi Colbert.

-Before removal, George Tootemastubbe Colbert served again temporarily as chief of the Chickasaw.
+Before removal, Colbert served again temporarily as chief of the Chickasaw.
 The year 1834 was the beginning of the forced removal process, accomplished by overland march and travel by rivers.
 Most of it took place in the later 1830s.
 Tishomingo became chief of the Chickasaw when they started on the trail and led the people until his death in 1838 en route, near the Arkansas River.
 Neither he nor Colbert, who died en route in 1839 at age 75, reached the new Chickasaw territory.
-Colbert/Tootemastubbe died at Fort Towson (which is in Choctaw territory east of the Chickasaw reserve) just before the people reached their new territory.
+He died near Fort Towson, Indian Territory, just before the people reached their new lands.

-Marriage and family
+Personal life

 Colbert married two times.
 The women were sisters from the Wind Clan Cherokee; their father was Chief Doublehead.
 Colbert first married Tuskiahooto.
 When she proved to be barren, he also married Saleechie, the younger sister.
 (The Chickasaw allowed the men in the tribe to marry multiple wives, per tribal law).
 Colbert fathered a total of six sons and two daughters.
 He never reached the Chickasaw section of Oka Homa.